realchh/caribou/benchmarks/gcp_benchmarks/caribou_paper_benchmark_inputs.md

 Large Input (1.1MB) (almost exact) source link: <https://www.ncbi.nlm.nih.gov/nuccore/AE017199.1>

 Use the `Send to` option, select `Complete Record`, and choose `File` to download the data from each of the links above.
-Then, upload this data into the `genbank` folder of the S3 bucket and follow the instructions in the benchmark's individual `readme.md` file.
+Then, upload this data into the `genbank` folder of the Google Cloud Storage (GCS) bucket and follow the instructions in the benchmark's individual `readme.md` file.

 Note: For the large input, we could not locate the exact version of the nucleotide, as we used a slightly older variation that is no longer publicly available (or we cannot otherwise locate it).

 Additional params: None

-## RAG Data Ingestion (Paper benchmark)
+## RAG Data Ingestion (Paper benchmark) (broken for now because it needs a bedrock call)
 Associated google cloud storage bucket name: `caribou-document-embedding-benchmark`

 Similar input data: Most PDF documents are acceptable inputs.